Unipotent linear suspensions of free groups: Introduction

-Following \cite{bestvina_train_1992}, $\out{F_n}$, the outer automorphism group of a free group $F_n$, also contains irreducible elements, and reducible ones: those have a power that preserves a conjugacy class of a free factor.
-If a reducible outer automorphism $\Phi$ happens to preserve a free factorization of $F_n$ then indeed $\Phi$ can be well-understood as the direct sum of its restrictions to invariant free factors.
-Unlike for mapping class groups or linear groups, however, reducibility in $\out{F_n}$ does not in general lead to a sensible decomposition into irreducible automorphisms of free factors of lower rank.
+Following \cite{bestvina_train_1992}, $\out{F}$, the outer automorphism group of a finitely generated free group $F$, also contains irreducible elements, and reducible ones: those have a power that preserves a conjugacy class of a free factor.
+If a reducible outer automorphism $\Phi$ happens to preserve a free factorization of $F$ then indeed $\Phi$ can be well-understood much like reducible mapping classes, by its restrictions to invariant free factors.
+Unlike for mapping class groups or linear groups, however, reducibility in $\out{F}$ does not imply the preservation of a nice decomposition.

-A powerful perspective to make sense of reducibility in $\out{F_n}$ is via the study of suspensions of automorphisms.
-If $\phi$ is an automorphism of $F_n$, its \emph{suspension} is the semi-direct product $F_n \rtimes_\phi \bk t$ in which the conjugation on $F_n$ by the generator $t$ $\phi$.
-Proposition \ref{prop:conj-crit} gives an equivalence of categories between $\out{F_n}$ and suspensions of $F_n$ where conjugacy corresponds to fiber and orientation preserving isomorphisms.
+A powerful perspective to make sense of reducibility in $\out{F}$ is via the study of suspensions of automorphisms.
+If $\phi$ is an automorphism of $F$, its \emph{suspension} is the semi-direct product $F \rtimes_\phi \bk t$ in which the conjugation on $F$ by the generator $t$ $\phi$.
+Proposition \ref{prop:conj-crit} gives an equivalence of categories between $\out{F}$ and suspensions of $F$ where conjugacy corresponds to fibre and orientation preserving isomorphisms.